dfortizgu/Bogota-Infringements-Analysis/capstone-project.md

 	- With the script [[script2.sql]] a new table is created (manually created the table with name correct_loc_infringements in BigQuery once executed the script), this tables contains the approximate location for each row in a new column.
 Then the new tables is modified with [[script3.sql]] to replace the cell with " ", "-", "Otro",  “BOGOTA D.C." or "Field was not enabled”  as original locations and put there the approximate location.
 Then the additional column is dropped.
 	- The kind of vehicle is standardized, correcting some errors and making all cells uppercase.
 Also the detection mean is put in uppercase as well as the kind of service (with a few corrections).
 The script for all this changes is [[script4.sql]], which was applied to modifie the last table correct_loc_infringements.
 	- In the description of each infringement (DES_INFRACCION) were found multiple grammatical errors, for correcting this, a file that correlates the infringement code (INFRACCION) and the description was download from the transportation ministry web site [here](https://www.mintransporte.gov.co/descargar.php?id=2598).
 This file was modified to generate an adequate csv file ([[tabla_comparendos.csv]]) for uploading  to BigQuery (the table was called ref_infringement).
 Once uploaded, the finall cleaning process is made with the query shown in [[script5.sql]].
 The result of this query is saved in the table clean_infringements.

+4. A complete dashboard showing some information and relations extracted from the final data file is implemented in tableau.
+The visualizations can be seen [here](https://public.tableau.com/app/profile/david.francisco/viz/dashboard_infringements/Dashboard1?publish=yes)